 My problem is I don’t yet have answers to the initial “what dreams are calling me” question and so right now find myself in a state of limbo.
-I have paid off my debt and am maxing out my tax advantaged account but am somewhat paralyzed with what to do with the money that remains.

 This awareness isn’t a bad thing by itself because at a minimum, it prevents me from going hog-wild and buying everything in sight.
 But my not knowing my purpose also means I’m not going to be feeling like Goldilocks anytime soon either.

 What is Your Life’s Energy Worth?